meteonomiqs/gsa-conversion/README.md

 ### Step 1: Setup Google Ads
 In Google Ads, go to `Tools & Settings / Measurement / Conversions`.
-Create 5 new conversion actions (e.g. good, decent, bad, unknown and weather_test), 4 are used as weather conversions and one conversion (base_test) is for the AB-test.
+Create 5 new conversion actions (e.g. weather - good, weather - decent, weather - bad, weather - unknown and weather - test), 4 are used as weather conversions and one conversion (weather - test) is for the AB-test.
 The setting for each conversion should fit your business and can be replicated from your already used conversions.
 In case you do not have a conversion, you can use the following set of parameters:
 - Value: Use different values for each conversion